ivanearisty/ObjectOrientedSpotify/README.md

 - [x] Create outline of app requirements
 - [x] Design SQL database
 - [x] Design rough design of backend and frontend structure
-- [ ] Implement all backend
+- [ ] Implement Minimum Backend
   - [x] Implement User repository
   - [ ] Spring Security configuration
   - [ ] Login functionality with Spotify
   - [ ] User authorization filters
   - [ ] Implement reset password feature
   - [ ] Account verification
   - [ ] Refresh tokens
+- [ ] Implement Minimum Frontend
+  - [ ] Login Page
+  - [ ] Login with Spotify
+  - [ ] JWT
+  - [ ] User password update
+  - [ ] User account settings
+- [ ] Fully Implement Backend Repositories
     - [ ] Implement Playlist Repository
     - [ ] Implement Tracks Repository
     - [ ] Implement Abstract Playlists Repository
-    - [ ] Finalize business logic and services
+- [ ] Finalize Business logic and services
-- [ ] Implement all frontend
+- [ ] Design all frontend
-  - [ ] Todo
+- [ ] Sync frontend with backend services and Deploy

 Some features for the future are:
+- Graphs of song specific attributes across the playlist to measure energy levels and other song traits
+- Ability to optimize for smoothness or discrete jumps in energy, instrumental, acoustic, vocal, etc... in a playlist
 - AI generator for description of playlists
 - Genre analyzer (scrapping or AI with waveforms like serato and rekordbox)
 - AI playlist generations by waveform analysis.
 Beyond the scope most definitely because this would be extremely resource intensive, but interesting to implement.
 - A “now playing” integration, probably with web-sockets.
 - Cross-platform listening parties (the reason why we want web-sockets above).
-- Multi-user functionality for concurrent edits to the same account.
+- Multi-user functionality for concurrent edits to the same account.w

-In addition, another platform called Soundiiz provides a paid cross-platform playlist management solution that works with 44 streaming services.
-It has the following features: cross platform playlist conversion, cross platform playlist synchronization, links, AI generated playlists, sorts, imports, exports, merging, joining, replacing, splitting, shuffling, and cloning.
-These features are mostly beyond the scope of this project; however, playlist conversion/transfer and exporting would be great to have.
+- Multi-platform sync for services like Apple Music, YouTube music, and Deezer

 <p align="right">(<a href="#readme-top">back to top</a>)</p>